Skip to content

 The Old Town

-Take as much time as you can to wander along the right bank of the river Reuss and explore the historic center of Lucerne.
-Here, you’ll find a succession of squares surrounded by colorful medieval houses.
-The squares are connected to one another by cobblestone market streets.
+Take as much time as you can to wander along the right bank of the river Reuss and explore the historic centre of Lucerne.
+Here, you’ll find several squares surrounded by colourful medieval houses.
+Cobblestone market streets connect the squares.

 Traffic is prohibited in the central part of the old town for the convenience of shoppers and all other tourists.
-An unmissable starting point during a walk around the old town is Weinmarkt Square, which is surrounded by medieval town halls, some of which stand out for their colorful decorative facades.
+An unmissable starting point during a walk around the old town is Weinmarkt Square, surrounded by medieval town halls, some of which stand out for their colourful decorative facades.

-Another must-see in the area is the Old Town Hall, which was built in the early 17th century in the Italian Renaissance style and has magnificent arcades on the ground floor.
+Another must-see in the area is the Old Town Hall, built in the early 17th century in the Italian Renaissance style.
+Its ground floor houses magnificent arcades.
 A stroll through The Old Town is the perfect start to your trip to Lucerne.

 Kornmarkt Square

 The square is certainly worth a visit.
-Not only is it beautiful but it’s also close to landmarks like the railway station and the Chapel Bridge.
+It’s beautiful and close to landmarks like the railway station and the Chapel Bridge.

 Swan Square

-Schwanenplatz square is located in the old part of the city near Lake Lucerne, where you can often see graceful swans, that’s why it got its name – Swan Square.
-This is a must-visit for fans of good watches, as the square has a large number of stores where you can buy high-end watches such as Rolex, Patek Philippe, Omega, and others.
+Schwanenplatz Square is located in the old part of the city near Lake Lucerne, where you can often see graceful swans—that’s why it got its name—Swan Square.
+This is a must-visit for fans of good watches, as the square has many stores where you can buy high-end watches such as Rolex, Patek Philippe, Omega, and others.

-There are also many patisseries selling excellent chocolates, as well as a number of lovely establishments that are perfect for a quick bite to eat.
+There are also many patisseries selling excellent chocolates and a number of lovely establishments perfect for a quick bite to eat.

 Chapel Bridge